Learn how to design your executive offices with the help of the latest interior design trends.

 It is very common that in these spaces, executives meet with different people.
 However, the style you choose for your office should match the corporate colors of your company and your brand image.

 In essence, it is advisable to use neutral colors for walls, cream, white and gray.
 Thus, you can use stronger colors for furniture and decoration: carpets, curtains, bookshelves, so that they contrast without losing elegance.
+Remember, although often overseen, color and lighting can affect productivity in the office.

 4. Making the most of space